NiharikaN-CB/SSDT/README.md

 ## Usage

+1. Register :
+   - Use Sign up with Google for instant access.
-1. Register an account and verify email
+   - OR Register manually with email/password and verify via OTP.
 2. Login with OTP verification (or directly if password was recently reset)
 3. Enter a URL to scan (e.g., https://github.com)
 4. Wait 30-60 seconds for complete analysis